geovedi/book-notes/2021/empire-of-pain.notes.md

 ## Afterword
 - Unsettling Encounters and Intimidation
-  - Author recounts a suspicious incident involving a stranger observing his house.
+  - Keefe recounts a suspicious incident involving a stranger observing his house.
   - The visitor's presence raises concerns about surveillance and intimidation.
-  - The author's family takes measures to observe and document the stranger's activities.
+  - Keefe's family takes measures to observe and document the stranger's activities.
-  - The incident reminds the author of instances involving Nan Goldin and private investigators.
+  - The incident reminds Keefe of instances involving Nan Goldin and private investigators.
-- Author's Introduction to Opioid Crisis
+- Keefe's Introduction to Opioid Crisis
-  - Author initially focused on writing about the drug trade between Mexico and the US.
+  - Keefe initially focused on writing about the drug trade between Mexico and the US.
   - Exploration of Mexican drug cartels' business aspects leads to interest in OxyContin.
   - Sackler family's connection to OxyContin is surprising given their philanthropic image.
-  - Author's research and articles shed light on the Sacklers' role in the opioid crisis.
+  - Keefe's research and articles shed light on the Sacklers' role in the opioid crisis.
 - Initial Denial and Denouncement
   - Family members and Purdue Pharma deny any knowledge of surveillance.
-  - Author's attempts to secure interviews with Sacklers are met with silence.
+  - Keefe's attempts to secure interviews with Sacklers are met with silence.
-  - Impact of the author's New Yorker article on readers and opioid crisis awareness.
+  - Impact of Keefe's New Yorker article on readers and opioid crisis awareness.
   - Nan Goldin's activism and movement against the Sacklers gain traction.
 - Challenges and Shifts in Focus
   - Initial difficulty in accessing information due to the secretive nature of the family.